byronfedele/Smart_Pantry_Scan/README.md

 ---

-**Note:** This README reflects the current state of the project as of April 7, 2025.
+**Note:** This README reflects the current state of the project as of April 13, 2025.
 The "Planned Features" section outlines the general direction and may evolve over time.
+IOS may not work at the moment but is part of the plan.